twome/mane/README.md

 ##### Status: pre-alpha; not for public use

-A Node + WebExtension app that automatically inserts your custom JavaScript and CSS files, stored on your hard drive or a remote Git repository [TODO], into web pages to customise them - fix bugs, improve the visual design, remove ads - whatever you want!

-[TODO] It also allows you to easily share and use public community "patches", so everyone can easily benefit from one person's customisations.
+A native menubar / system tray app and browser extension which automatically inserts modifications (JavaScript and CSS) into certain websites whenever you visit them.
+These "patches" are stored in a folder on your hard drive or a remote Git repository (WIP), so you can use patches made by other people and keep them in your cloud files with no fuss or accounts necessary.
+Hide sticky headers, add keyboard shortcuts to music players, improve hideous colour palettes, or cut out annoyances which adblockers miss because they aren't technically ads – jury-rig any part of the web to your liking!

-This is similar in approach to [GreaseMonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/)/[TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo), and '[User Javascript & CSS](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld)' on Chrome, but with an emphasis on editing and storing the patches in whatever way suits you, instead of in a custom editor and locked into a single browser extension's database.
+This is similar in approach to [GreaseMonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/)/[TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo), and '[User Javascript & CSS](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld)' on Chrome, but with an emphasis on a simple & nice user interface, and being able to edit and store patches in whatever way suits you (instead of weird custom editors and databases).

 ## Installation & usage